Already with an agency? Switch to Nina.care and get €500 discount with code SWITCH500

 Is there anything else you’d like to share?

-S: Oh, yes.
-We were doing Just Dance the other day and it was so cute.
+“It’s fun to hang out with them.. we were doing Just Dance the other day and it was so cute.
 All four of us were standing there.
 We were all dancing.
 And then I snuck off to the back and I took a little video and I was like, I’m going to try and make a Capcut of all, like the cute moments and the kids snippets.
 I think that would be really cool.
-And then at the end make a big video and just compile it and be like, bloop
+And then at the end make a big video and just compile it and be like, bloop.”

 Snethemba’s au pair experience is unique – living near the Belgian border is an exciting opportunity that she can take advantage of to explore both the Netherlands and Belgium.
 Her travel goals don’t have to stop at the end of her au pair year in the Netherlands either because there are plenty of opportunities to explore more of the world as an au pair!